-Members are reminded of the Annual Good Relations Awards run by the Community Relations Council annually in partnership with The Executive Office (TEO).
+Members were reminded of the Annual Good Relations Awards run by the Community Relations Council annually in partnership with The Executive Office (TEO).

-The Awards recognise exceptional commitment to Good Relations work by those individuals who go above and beyond, to make Northern Ireland a better place.
-The Awards celebrate those who unite and champion local communities, and they also showcase the wide range of projects connecting communities though peace, understanding and cultural respect.
+The Awards recognised exceptional commitment to Good Relations work by those individuals who go above and beyond, to make Northern Ireland a better place.
+The Awards celebrated those who unite and champion local communities, and they also showcased the wide range of projects connecting communities though peace, understanding and cultural respect.

-Previous nominations of individuals from the Borough who work in good relations have included:
+Previous nominations of individuals from the Borough who work in good relations had included: